-Zoning in the LSDS is shown in Exhibit 13.
+Zoning in the LSDS is shown in Exhibit 12.
 These zones are consistent with the Future Land Use map and include:

 TOC - Transit-Oriented Commercial.
-TOC zoning is shown along most of Pacific Highway in the subarea around Lakewood Station and the proposed Lakewood Landing site.
+TOC zoning is shown along most of Pacific Highway in the subarea around Lakewood Station.
 This zone is unique to the LSDS.
-The purpose of TOC is "an interactive mixture of uses which focus on regional transportation networks while providing for urban design, people orientation, and connectivity between uses and transportation routes."9 The mix of uses allowed in the TOC is very similar to those allowed in the Central Business District.
+The purpose of TOC is "an interactive mixture of uses which focus on regional transportation networks while providing for urban design, people orientation, and connectivity between uses and transportation routes."8 The mix of uses allowed in the TOC is very similar to those allowed in the Central Business District.
 They focus on retail and services, prohibiting space-intensive uses like auto sales, furniture and appliance stores, or industrial uses that may cause compatibility issues in a compact urban environment such as manufacturing or recycling stations.
 Mixed-use and multifamily residential uses are allowed at densities up to 54 units per acre.